 In the end

 Working with Backbase to produce the BankNXT thought leadership platform was a great challenge.
-From the start, we knew we were working on something that had enormous potential, and it was rewarding to see visitor numbers jump from a few thousand to over a million in just two years.
-We learned so much from the experience, testing new tools and formulating new designs, as well as building relationships with some very clever people in finance.
+From the start, I knew I was working on something that had enormous potential, and it was rewarding to see visitor numbers jump from a few thousand to over a million in just two years.
+I learned so much from the experience, testing new tools and formulating new designs, as well as building relationships with some very clever people in finance.

 Start your own podcast